 On the right side the indicated notes are ascending from D to C, chromatically.
 There are no notes written on the left-hand side.
 If the left-hand side follows the same pattern then the left-hand side ascends from E flat to C#.

 Yet another possibility is that the left side notes are partly chromatic.
 There are some constraints on all these possibilities.
-The instrument is clearly some sort of fairy bells type instrument, a simple instrument, played in the decades around 1900 by amateurs, but also by professional entertainers on stage too.
-That could suggest a basically diatonic instrument with some chromatic notes.
-If the left side is diatonic and the right side is chromatic, the overall range, diatonically is 18 notes, just like the 19-string instrument described above.
-The 19-string has one chromatic note, the 22-string has four.
+The instrument is clearly some sort of fairy bells type instrument, that is to say, a simple instrument, played in the decades around 1900 by amateurs, but also by professional entertainers on stage too.

 With the given tuning for the right-hand side of this 22-string instrument (chromatic D-C) I couldn't find any key for a diatonic left side that would make 'Don't Dilly Dally on the Way' playable.
-If the left side had a diatonic scale in F, all the accidentals could be played but the song has a high D, a tone above the highest note on the right side.
+If the left side had a diatonic scale in F, all the accidentals could be played but the song has a high D, a tone above the highest note on the instrument.
 In other keys only some of the accidentals are available.

-'Don't Dilly Dally', and the many tunes like it, could be played in several keys on an entirely chromatic instrument.
+But 'Don't Dilly Dally', and tunes like it, could be played in several keys on an entirely chromatic instrument.
 In that case this 22-string instrument is essentially a single-line, melodic instrument with both hands on both sides of the instrument creating one melodic line.
 After all, that is how melodies are played on typical 10-string fairy bells.

 The playing area, as viewed from the front end.